 WEBSITE PRIVACY STATEMENT

 The Judicial Commission of Victoria values the privacy of every individual's personal information and health information.
-The Judicial Commission of Victoria is committed to protecting the information it collects and uses by compliance with its obligations under the Privacy and Data Protection Act 2014 (Vic) and the Health Records Act 2001 (Vic).
+The Judicial Commission of Victoria is committed to protecting the information it collects and uses by compliance with its obligations under the Privacy and Data Protection Act 2014 (Vic) (External link) and the Health Records Act 2001 (Vic) (External link).
 Protecting your privacy and your personal and health information is an important aspect of the way we create, organise and implement our activities online and offline.

 COLLECTION OF YOUR PERSONAL INFORMATION